goodlinks/goodlinks.io/index.md

 - It has a lower price point than virtually all of the competition.

-With GoodLinks, I'm going to double down on the strategies that have worked, in an adjacent market segment, to try to get order of magnitude (or two!) larger impact.
+With GoodLinks, I'm going to double down on the strategies that have worked, in an adjacent market segment, to try to get an order of magnitude (or three!) larger impact.

 ---